 The problem is that the Peak Trail isn’t nearly as scenic or enjoyable.
 Admittedly it does have more variety, curving around to the back side of the mountain where there’s a short stretch of woods and views of the endless rolling brown hills to the east before the grand view of the Bay Area is dramatically revealed near the end, but for the most part the views are somewhat mundane.
 A few years ago it wasn’t that busy and had a certain backcountry charm, but now there’s about two or three groups per minute on a nice weekend.
 On average the Peak Trail gets about a quarter the number of visitors that the Hidden Valley Trail does, but on really crowded weekends the two trails feel about equally busy.

 The trail starts at Ohlone College.
 Drive up Pine Street and park in the big parking structure (there’s only one).
 If it’s a Saturday or a weekday, pay at the machine, which somewhat inconventiently is all the way in the back of the structure.
 For your $4.00 you’ll get a nice cool covered parking spot right next to the trailhead.
 Or, you can park for free on Mission Blvd, which adds 12 minutes and a half-mile to the round trip hike.

-The trail immediately starts climbing an open hillside.
+Across the street from the parking garage, the trail immediately starts climbing an open hillside.
 From below come the sounds of team workouts on the college’s playing fields.
-This part of the hike gets very hot in the afternoon; on the way back, trudging down the hot, dry trail, I always imagine how good it would feel to take a dip in the nearby Ohlone College swimming pool, clearly visible below the trail, but sadly it’s not open to the public.
+This part of the hike gets very hot in the afternoon; on the way back, trudging down the hot, dry trail, the nearby Ohlone College swimming pool looks incredibly inviting, but sadly it’s not open to the public.

-Turn left at each trail intersection to circle back alongside the long peak.
+Turn left at each trail intersection to circle back around the long, narrow peak.
 The trail descends, then gently ascends, through sun-baked grasslands with some nice views to the west.

 After reaching the end of the loop, return the way you came.